fdufnews/Arduino_mini_lab/README.md

 Test_Arduino_mini_lab demonstrates what the library can do.

 ## Library
+### Library installation
+The content of the Library directory should be copied into the "libraries" directory of your sketchbook.

+### Library details
-A structure is defined to handle joystick information Some methods are added to UTFT existing ones.
-Their the names are self explanatory and the code is commented.
+A structure is defined to handle joystick information.
+For each axis the software can use:
+* the raw value (result of the analogRead).
+The poor quality of the joystick limits the value to the range from 200 to 800 which makes it difficult to use.
+* or a centered value which is a signed value with 0 as the center position of the joystick.
+The range goes from -255 to 255.
+* up and down are true when the centered positon of the joystick is higher than 255 or lower than -255

 ```
 struct joystick{